launchableinc/cli/docs/policies/data-privacy-and-protection/README.md

   * the names and paths of files added/removed/modified in the change
   * number of modified lines in files in the change
   * Git commit hashes associated with the change
-  * Git author details associated with those commits
+  * Git author details associated with those commits (hashed using SHA-256)
 * Metadata \('features'\) about the **test cases that were run**, which includes:
   * the names and paths of test cases and test files
   * pass/fail/skipped status of each test case
   * the duration of each test case
   * test case associations to test suites \(e.g. ‘unit tests,' ‘integration tests,’ etc.\)

 See [Data examples](data-examples.md) for example `POST` bodies of what precisely is sent.
-You can also use the `--log-level audit` global option when you invoke the CLI to view exactly what data was passed in the request.
+You can also use the `--log-level audit` and/or `--dry-run` global options when you invoke the CLI to view exactly what data was passed in the request.
 See [CLI reference](../../resources/cli-reference.md#log-level).

 ## Data storage and retention